StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 You can now follow the instruction below for a HA or NON-HA setup.

+{% hint style="info" %}
+Be aware upgrading or downgrading from HA to NON-HA and visa-versa is not yet supported.
+{% endhint %}

 ### Installing a default HA setup for up to 250 Nodes